ucsb-cs24/f22/fibvec/README.md

   correct parameter types and `const` qualifiers.
 - Include `cstddef` in `FibVec.h` to get the `size_t` type.
 Include `stdexcept` in `FibVec.cpp` to get the exception types.
+- Note that the `slice()` function will  never fail.
+It returns a vector of all the values with indices in a certain range.
+So if there are no such values, it will simply return an empty vector.